Dependent Care FSA Issues During the Pandemic

 Before allowing employees to change pre-tax contribution elections, the governing plan documents should be reviewed to ensure changes are allowed by those governing documents.
 Plan amendments may be required.
 Similarly, before adding a “spend down” feature, the governing plan documents should be reviewed to ensure that the applicable amendment procedures are followed.
 Third-party administrators (if applicable) should be consulted in advance to ensure consistent administration of any desired plan design changes.

-If you have any questions about this Information Memo, please contact Stephen Daley, any attorney in our Employee Benefits and Executive Compensation Practice Group, or the attorney at the firm with whom you are regularly in contact.
+If you have any questions about this Information Memo, please contact any attorney in our Employee Benefits and Executive Compensation Practice Group, or the attorney at the firm with whom you are regularly in contact.